looser7788/aem-translation-framework-bootstrap-connector/README.md

 ## How to build

 Switch to the designated branch based on the AEM version.
-For instance, checkout the "aem650" branch for AEM 6.5.
+For instance, checkout the "aem650" branch for AEM 6.5 and for AEM as a Cloud Service, opt for the "master" branch.

 To build all the modules run in the project root directory the following command with Maven 3: